 Hi, I’m Mike.

-You may have seen me on TV hosting Punkin’ Chunkin, How Stuff Works, and Catch It Keep It on the Discovery and Science Channels, or perhaps on fuse TV’s Rock and Roll Acid Test.
+You may have seen me on TV hosting Punkin’ Chunkin, How Stuff Works, and Catch It Keep It on the Discovery and Science Channels, or perhaps on fuse TV’s Rock and Roll Acid Test (watch all episodes here).
 I explain and build crazy machines that crush stuff, blow things up, shoot fire, all in the name of science.

 Off camera, I’m the Executive Editor of Make: magazine, where I get to share stories about incredible people making incredible projects around the globe.
-I’ve written and worked for magazines from Wired to Triathlete to ReadyMade, and I run the DIY project blog DOIT, focusing on drones and 3D printers, new technologies, and pizza.
+I’ve written and worked for magazines from Wired to Triathlete to ReadyMade, and I run the DIY project blog DOIT, focusing on helping people make everything from drones to 3D printers, catapults to classic cars, and frequently, amazing pizza.

 My RRAT highlight reel